zendframework/zf2-documentation/docs/languages/en/modules/zend.console.controllers.rst

             'route'    => 'find user [--fast] [--verbose] [--id=] [--firstName=] [--lastName=] [--email=] ', 'defaults' => array(
                 'controller' => 'Application\Users',
-                'action'     => 'find'
+                'action'     => 'find',
             )
         )
     )

-... we can easily retrieve values in the following fashion:
+We can easily retrieve values in the following fashion:

 .. code-block:: php
     :linenos:

-    public function findAction(){
+    public function findAction()
+    {
         $request = $this->getRequest();

         // We can retrieve values from value flags using their name